maxlcode/capstone/README.md

 After virtual environment is created and activated, make sure to install dependencies with `pip install -r requirements.txt`

-Also make sure you have created a psql database and the link to the database is exported as environment variable `DATABASE_URL`

-`export DATABASE_URL=<database-connection-url>`
+Make sure to run the 'setup.sh' bash file in order to set all relevant environment variables

 Also export tell the system where your flask app is located: